Goi Cuðn (Vietnamese Spring Rolls)

 Total Time:30 minutes

 These fresh, sprightly spring rolls and dipping sauce deserve to become a recurring dish in your recipe repertoire.
+This is an extra-springy vegetarian version of the classic, but feel free to add some cooked shrimp or pork to your rolls.

 - 12 rice paper spring roll wrappers